michaellaszlo/cursor-maintenance/README.md

 my website.
 It's a complicated problem with fuzzy criteria.
 You can approach it in several ways depending on the text format and how you want the user to interact with the input field.
 Sometimes there is no reliable way to maintain the cursor.
-If so, it is best to avoid the problem by removing the cursor upon reformatting or by displaying the formatted text separately from the input text.
+If so, it is best to dodge the problem by removing the cursor upon reformatting or by displaying the formatted text separately from the input text.
 Then again, sometimes it is possible to achieve reliable cursor maintenance, resulting in a